WWII-era plane mystery: Who are Eva and Edith?

 - Eva & Edith signature found in WWII-era P-47D Thunderbolt

-- Plane was completed in 1944 at Evansville, Indiana factory
+- Plane completed in 1944 in Indiana, but wing was manufactured in Buffalo, New York

 (CNN)Their identities may have been lost in time, but now the search is on for two women who scrawled their names inside the wing of a WWII-era fighter plane.